Morena Baccarin: Political views and activism

-In 2019, together with other artists, lawyers, advocates, and refugees, she took part in the Flores Exhibits project.
-She read the sworn testimony of a migrant child held in detention at the U.S.-Mexico border.
+In 2019, together with other artists, lawyers, advocates, and refugees, she took part in the Flores Exhibits project, for which she read the sworn testimony of a 17-year-old mother from Honduras who was held in detention with her baby at the Mexico–United States border.

 Personal life

+Baccarin dated classmate and actor Glenn Howerton at Juilliard.
+She was featured in the unaired pilot of his show It's Always Sunny in Philadelphia as Carmen.
+The role was later recast with Brittany Daniel.

 In November 2011, Baccarin married American film producer and director Austin Chick, and they have a son.

 In July 2015, Chick filed for divorce, citing irreconcilable differences.
 Around that time, Baccarin began dating her Gotham co-star Ben McKenzie, and their daughter was born around the same time that Baccarin's divorce became official.
 In November 2016, Baccarin and McKenzie announced their engagement, and they were married in Brooklyn, New York, on June 2, 2017, Baccarin's 38th birthday.
 They also have a son.